Frequently Asked Questions

 + What time will play end on Sunday?

-Should you make it to the final match of the day, you will be scheduled to start that match no later than 4pm.
+Should you make it to the final match of the day, you will be scheduled to start that match no later than 3:30pm.
 However, as with any tournament, we may be slightly ahead or slightly behind schedule.
 In an effort to keep things on schedule throughout the tournament again this year, we will continue to start all 25-point games at a score of 4-4.
-15-point games will always start at 0-0.
+All 15-point games will start at 0-0.

 + What is there to do in Roanoke?